eyecatchup/NilPortugues_PHP_SEO_ImageHandler/README.md

     * In the front-end, this class should be only used to replace the image placeholders for their valid HTML image tags equivalents.

 ## Data Structures or Databases
-There's no need to use MySQL, and any other database (PostgreSQL, MariaDB,...) or storage system (Redis, flat files...) can be used.

-Choose your data record technology by implementing an class implementing the `ImageDataRecordInterface.php` methods.
-Using this interface, it will allow you to use ORMs such as Doctrine2.

 By default, this class includes a SQL (MySQL) database structure to be used with this code.
 This file can be found at `src/NilPortugues/SEO/ImageHandler/Resources/ImageTable.sql`.

+There's no need to use MySQL, and any other database (PostgreSQL, MariaDB,...) or storage system (Redis, flat files...) can be used.

+Choose your data record technology by implementing `ImageDataRecordInterface.php` methods in a new class.
+Using this interface, it will also allow you to use ORMs instead of SQL.

 ## Code Usage
 ### Back-end